Analysis | Fantasy Football 2020 beginner’s guide: The best draft picks for Rounds 1-3

 RB/RB/WR

 Drafting later in the first round often necessitates drafting two running backs early.
-In the unlikely case that Cook, Henry, Mixon and Drake are all unavailable, turn your attention to Josh Jacobs.
+In the unlikely case that Edwards-Helaire, Cook, Henry, Mixon and Drake are all unavailable, turn your attention to Josh Jacobs.
 As a rookie for the Raiders, he finished 2019 with 1,150 rushing yards (seventh in the league) despite missing three games to injury.
 In the second round, target Austin Ekeler or Jones.

 In the third round, switch it up with a receiver.
 Maybe Beckham is still lurking on the draft board, which could provide excellent third-round value.
 You could also look out for Smith-Schuster or Moore.